Bankstown Bunker: Other Fighter Sector Headquarters

 No. 6 Fighter Sector Headquarters was formed in Perth on 22 April 1942.
-An Operations Room was set up in the Alma Street Masonic Hall at Mt.
-Lawley.
+An Operations Room was set up in the Alma Street Masonic Hall at Mount Lawley.
 Between January and March 1945 the unit moved into a new underground bunker in Epsom Avenue in Belmont, Perth.
 The Heritage Council of Western Australia's data inventory sheet for the Belmont Bunker, describes the bunker as having moderate to high integrity, with a few alterations taking place to convert the former Fighter Sector Headquarters to a potential operations headquarters for the Civil Defence and Emergency Department (also known as the State Emergency Service).

 No 7 Fighter Sector Headquarters, like the other Fighter Sector Headquarters, was formed in haste (on 4 May 1942) and the Operations Room was set up in the Preston Town Hall, Melbourne.
-No. 7 Fighter Sector Headquarters appears to have remained at the Preston Town Hall until February 1946 when it was moved to the RAAF base, Point Cook.
-There does not appear to have been a purpose built headquarters (similar to the Condell Park facility) constructed for this unit.
+No. 7 Fighter Sector Headquarters appears to have remained at the Preston Town Hall until February 1946 when it was moved to the RAAF Williams base at Point Cook.
+There does not appear to have been a purpose-built headquarters (similar to the Condell Park facility) constructed for this unit.

 No. 8 Fighter Sector Headquarters was originally operated by the US Eighth Fighter Group, USAAC.
 When the 8th Fighter Group was reassigned to Townsville the Fighter Sector Headquarters was briefly taken over by the 565th Aircraft Warning Battalion, US Army.
 The No. 8 Fighter Sector Headquarters RAAF was formed on 3 August 1942.
-The unit was located on the 3rd level of the Wills Building in Ann Street Brisbane.
+The unit was located on the 3rd level of the Wills Building in Ann Street, Brisbane.
 The building has since been demolished.